carefreelixe-cmd/Laundry-Management/README.md

 6. Receive real-time Socket.io notifications for all events

 ### Test Customer Features:
-1. Login as customer@clienty.com / customer123
+1. Login with Customer credentials
 2. View your orders and their status with lock indicators
 3. Create a recurring order for regular service
 4. Navigate to "My Cases" - raise a new case/request